IFAF Junior World Championship: IFAF U19 World Cup

 The IFAF U19 World Cup is the precursor of the IFAF U20 World Cup.
 The U19 World Cup was the world championship of American football for players under the age of 19 organized by the International Federation of American Football.
 From 2012 through 2018, the age designation "U-19" was used in the tournament title.
 An age adjustment ratified by IFAF has repositioned the premiere junior competition as the U20 IFAF World Junior Championship in 2024 hosted in Edmonton, Alberta on a four-year cycle.

 The first competition started in June 2009, at Canton, Ohio.
 The tournament replaced the eleven-year running NFL Global Junior Championship and was held every two years.

 IFAF U20 World Cup

 The first iteration of the competition was known as the IFAF Junior World Cup and served as the world championship of American football for players age 20 and under organized by the International Federation of American Football.

 The 2020 championships scheduled for Canton, Ohio were cancelled in March due to the coronavirus pandemic.
 A 2021 event was scheduled for Vancouver, Canada to replace the 2020 event, but was cancelled in March due to the pandemic.

+2024 marked the event's return to the IFAF calendar in Edmonton, Alberta, where Canada secured a historic three-peat with a 20-9 win over Japan.

+A 2026 event in Kawasaki, Japan, was eventually not sanctioned by IFAF.
+The future of the event is undetermined as of winter 2026.